-Along with films which will be shown on screens around the city there will be side attractions like the arts & crafts vendors, entertainment, and the general festive ambiance that will keep all the festival goers occupied.
+Along with films which will be shown on screens around the city there will side attractions like the arts & crafts vendors, entertainment, and the general festive ambiance that will keep all the festival goers occupied.

-It you can’t travel to the capital of Burkina Faso for the festival, you’ll be able to see some of these African movies at the 2007 African Film Festival which will be on mostly in New York , but also at some other venues across the USA from April to August.
+If you can’t travel to the capital of Burkina Faso for the festival, you’ll be able to see some of these African movies at the 2007 African Film Festival which will be on mostly in New York , but also at some other venues across the USA from April to August.

 In Ouga there is much more than meets the eye.
 The gardens are great.
 So are the markets.
 Internet cafes are all over town.
 As someone once said, Africa’s beauty rarely resides in its cities, and Ouagadougou is no exception.
 But it is a pretty interesting city to visit.

 Burkina Faso is a very poor country, but it is one of the safer countries in Africa – a great place if you want to learn West African drumming.
 The language is French and the currency is cash.
-Accommodation in hotels is budget, mid range and luxury, some with air-con and a few youth hostels.
+Accommodation in hotels is budget, mid-range, and luxury, some with air-con and a few youth hostels.
 There are plenty of bars around the city, many of which you can dance in.

 In the carnival atmosphere of FESPACO, the already vibrant nightlife in Ouagadougou booms.
 The famous marquis-bars – are packed, with the latest African music blaring from the speakers and the streets become pedestrian walkways as people from across the world join in the celebration of African creativity.

 This is all about FESPACO – Africa’s largest film Festival.
-Don’t forget to subscribe to our news letter.
+Don’t forget to subscribe to our newsletter.